-- Boiling water: If the unwanted grass is near the kitchen door, pour leftover boiling water from the stove on weeds rather than down the drain.
+Boiling water: If the unwanted grass is near the kitchen door, pour leftover boiling water from the stove on weeds rather than down the drain.
 Don't worry if there's salt in the water; salt helps kill many weeds.
 (But don't throw water with oils or meat leftovers from cooking.)
 After a few visits from boiling water, most broadleaf weeds and grasses give up.

 - Kitchen vinegar concoction: A mixture of 1 cup salt (about 228 grams) and one gallon (about 3.8 liters) of white vinegar (5 percent acetic acid) on hardscape will kill most weeds and grasses.
 To make it even more caustic, add 1 cup (about .28 liters) of lemon juice.
 To increase sticking power, add 2 tablespoons (about 28 grams) of dish soap.
 (Pickling vinegar is more acidic than regular white vinegar and probably more effective.)

 - Propane torch: An ordinary propane torch can be used to burn weeds sprouting up through pavement cracks.
 Many weeds tolerate a fair amount of heat, but not the 2,000 degrees produced by a propane flame.
 Some manufacturers now offer long-handled weed torch tools specifically for this purpose.

-- Horticultural vinegar.
-It may be hard to find in local stores, but it can be ordered online.
+- Horticultural vinegar: It may be hard to find in local stores, but it can be ordered online.
 This vinegar is 20 percent acetic acid.
 Mix it with some orange oil and a bit of phosphate-free dish soap.
 Acetic acid burns the plant's top growth, depriving it of the ability to photosynthesize.
 Don't forget protection for hands and eyes, it is acidic and can burn you.

 - Non-selective weed killer: Chemicals should be a last resort, but if other methods fail, spot-treating grasses and weeds with a weed-killer containing glyphosate (such as Roundup) will kill the plant, roots and all.
 Any chemical product should be used carefully, but glyphosate does not linger in the environment the way the chemicals in some other weedkillers do.
 Note that most weed killers will not kill grasses only broadleaf weeds.